How to Choose the Best Car Detailing Tools and Products for Your Vehicle

 How Often Should You Replace Your Car Detailing Tools?

-Most car detailing tools last 6-18 months with regular use (Consumer Reports, 2023).
-Replacement indicators:
+Most car detailing tools last 6–18 months with regular use (Consumer Reports, 2023).
+Watch for these signs:

 Tool Lifespan Replacement Signs